DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## `dogstatsd_packet_buffer_size` and `dogstatsd_packet_buffer_flush_timeout`

+**Please note that this is an internal configuration field subject to change (or to removal) without any notice**

-In order to batch the parsing of the metrics instead of parsing them one after the other every time a metric is received, Dogstatsd is using a PacketsBuffer to pack packets together.
+In order to batch the parsing of the metrics instead of parsing them one after the other every time a metric is received, Dogstatsd is using a PacketsBuffer to group packets together.

 This configuration field represents how many packets the packets buffer is batching.
 Decreasing the size of this buffer will result in the packets buffer flushing more often the packets to the parser.